nazwr/deadlist/README.md

 With Deadlist, you can download audio files in any of the formats available, regardless of if they have been marked as "Stream Only".
 Files will download into a 'shows' folder in the location deadlist was executed from.

 ## Install
-As a gem:
 `gem install deadlist`

-This repository could also be cloned and run directly.
-  * Clone repository: `git clone https://github.com/nazwr/deadlist.git`
-  * Move into repo: `cd ./deadlist`
-  * Run DeadList with: `./lib/deadlist.rb -f [format] -i [identifier]`

 ## Usage
 ### Download a show in mp3